MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_linalg.rst

    Equivalent to :expr:`mat.div(1, mat, r_, rcond_)`.

+.. function:: mat:pinv ([r_,] rcond_, ncond_)

+   Return a real or complex matrix or :var:`r` resulting from the pseudo-inverse of the matrix :var:`mat` using its SVD factorisation returned by :expr:`mat:svd(rcond_)`, followed by the rank of the system.
+The positive (resp. negative) integer :var:`ncond` specifies the number of smallest (resp. largest) singular values to be discarded.

 .. function:: mat:pow (n, r_)

    Equivalent to :expr:`mat ^ n` with the possibility to place the result in :var:`r`.